What kind of patients are admitted for inpatient rehabilitation?

 What should my family and I do about meals at Cheshire Medical Center?

 Our Nutrition Services offers a large daily menu of room service meals for inpatients to order the night before delivery.
 Your guests may also order meals through this service for a fee, or buy meals and snacks at the Art Nichols Cafe on the lower level.
 For rehabilitation patients who need physical support and supervision during meals, trained staff assist you in our Activities of Daily Living Room.

 What happens if a rehabilitation patient becomes acutely ill?

 Each patient is provided with 24-hour physician coverage and nursing care.
 Specialists within our medical center are ready to help and diagnostic services and laboratory are available within the same building.
 Our medical center is Joint Commission Accredited and offers you high-quality medical care on-site.
-Cheshire is also an affiliate of Dartmouth-Hitchcock Health, allowing seamless access to care provided by specialists at Dartmouth-Hitchcock Medical Center.
+Cheshire is also a member of Dartmouth Health, allowing seamless access to care provided by specialists at Dartmouth Hitchcock Medical Center.

 To learn more:

 Call our Rehabilitation Liaison at 603-354-6633.